3102-Labs-Inc/adcortex-python/docs/source/api_reference.rst

   Gets the latest ad and clears it from memory.

 - ``get_state() -> ClientState``
-  Gets the current client state.
+  Gets the current client state (IDLE or PROCESSING).

 - ``is_healthy() -> bool``
   Checks if the client is in a healthy state.
+Returns False if:
+  - The circuit breaker is open
+  - The message queue is full

+**Circuit Breaker Pattern:**

+The client implements a circuit breaker pattern to prevent cascading failures.
+The circuit breaker:

+1. Opens when the error count exceeds the threshold
+2. Stays open for the specified timeout period
+3. Automatically resets after the timeout
+4. Records errors for:
+   - API timeouts
+   - Request failures
+   - Invalid response formats
+   - Unexpected errors

 AsyncAdcortexChatClient
 ----------------------

-The :class:`adcortex.async_chat_client.AsyncAdcortexChatClient` provides an asynchronous interface for chat-based advertising.
+The :class:`adcortex.async_chat_client.AsyncAdcortexChatClient` provides an asynchronous interface for chat-based advertising with the same features as the synchronous client.

 **Constructor:**